 If your ash tree is healthy, you are required to have it treated against the emerald ash borer once every two years.
 To assist ash tree owners, the city offers this service free of charge.

-The registration deadline is July 31.
+You have from May, 1 until July, 31 to apply.
 Following your registration, an inspector will pass by to assess the state of your tree.
 If your tree is eligible, the treatment will be completed by the end of August.